DRAGONS GET IT DONE/Warren Central mauls Bullitt Central 13-0, snapping miserable 61-game losing streak

 It was, frankly, anything but pretty.

-But the Dragons showed a lot of guts, they showed plenty of perserverance, and they finally found the winning formula on Opening Night of high school football in the Commonwealth.
+But the Dragons showed a lot of guts, they showed plenty of perserverance, and on Friday night, they finally found the winning formula on Opening Night of high school football in the Commonwealth.

 Warren Central 13, Bullitt Central 0.